neilotoole/lg/README.md

 # neilotoole/lg

-`lg` is an exploration of a minimal, leveled, unstructured logging interface for enterprise developers.
+`lg` is an exploration of a minimal, leveled, unstructured logging interface for enterprise applications.
 It is not suggested for production use.

 ## TLDR